 Today, many police officers are playing significant roles in fighting the opioid addiction crisis.
-They are often the first on scene for an overdose or drug-related accident or injury and they help open doors for people with substance abuse disorders and legal issues to find the treatment they need.
-They have also seen some of the worst effects of substance abuse and addiction: tragic accidents, families torn apart, and children left without parents.
+They are often the first on scene for an overdose or drug-related accident or injury and they help open doors for people with substance use disorder disorders and legal issues to find the treatment they need.
+They have also seen some of the worst effects of substance use disorder and addiction: tragic accidents, families torn apart, and children left without parents.

 A shocking 15 percent of police officers report that drug or alcohol use has affected their work performance.
 A five-year nationwide longitudinal study found that there were 221 drug arrests involving police officers and 782 drunk driving arrests among law enforcement.
 Of these, 64 percent of officers arrested on drug charges were using substances while on duty, while 14 percent of those arrested for drunk driving were intoxicated while on the clock.
 Police and drug abuse and alcohol abuse are thus more common than people may think.